Water Source Heat Pumps UK Explained

 Lakes and Ponds

-Still water bodies can also serve as heat sources.
 Closed loop coils are typically laid on the lake or pond bed.
-The water must be deep enough (at least 1.5-2 metres) to avoid freezing issues, and the body must be large enough that heat extraction does not significantly cool it.
+The water must be deep enough (at least 1.5-2 metres) and the body large enough -- at least 0.5 to 1 acre for a typical domestic system.

 Groundwater (Aquifers)